 Coaxial Cable Connectors

 This audio receiver component works well with antenna systems for radio and mobile.
-You can also count on them when handling microwave systems.
+Aside from transmitter antennas, SMA connectors can also handle microwave systems.

-Another common option to consider are the RCA connectors.
-Known for both audio and video connection, it’s not a surprise that it can accommodate frequencies ranging up to 10 MHz.
-If you’re having trouble finding one in the market, RCA connectors are also popularly called cinch connectors.
+Another common option to consider is the RCA connectors.
+Known for both audio and video connection, it’s not surprising that RCA cables can accommodate frequencies ranging up to 10 MHz.
+Although RCA is the oldest type of connector in the industry, its availability is still widespread.

 The Threaded Neil-Concelman (TNC) options are basically the same as BNC but come as a threaded version.
-However, our team would recommend TNC connectors than BNC when it comes to working with microwave frequencies.
+However, our team would recommend TNC connectors more than BNC when it comes to working with microwave frequencies.

 Pros and Cons of Coaxial Cables

 Compared to using regular twisted pair cables, coax wires are actually less prone to noise and interference.
 Our testers found great delight in working with different types of coaxial cables over the short distance because they still delivered reliable performance and better sound quality than a regular speaker wire.
 While the shorter length could be an issue, it has a thicker conductor than RCA audio cables and a relatively lower induction rate.